 Depending on all of the specific facts involved, a court might rely on the cy pres doctrine to allow the new local homeless group to receive the funding – since this would be directly in keeping with the settlor’s original goals.
 (Note: This does not imply that this example situation would definitely lead to a court modification of the trust -- but this scenario illustrates the type of changed circumstances that might motivate a court under cy pres to modify the terms of an original charitable trust.)

-To obtain help with satisfying all of your Georgia estate planning needs, please contact the Law Offices of Shane Smith today.
+To obtain help with satisfying all of your Georgia estate planning needs, please contact Shane Smith Law today.
 You can schedule your free initial consultation with a knowledgeable Peachtree City estate planning attorney by calling: (770) 487-8999.